DennisSchulmeister/SynthExperiments/Puredata/Harmonic Reynthesis/README.md

    like any other sound, e.g. by applying frequency modulation or changing the (relative) amplitude of the harmonics.

-As explained above, this is in no way an exact replica of what the Synclavier did.
+As explained above, this is in no way an exact replica of what the Synclavier does.
 But the idea should still come close.
 So, how does it sound?
 To be honest, quite lo-fi and uninteresting. :-) Maybe I _should_ take the time to reimplement the Synclavier algorithm proper.
 Judging from the examples in [Analysis Results/](Analysis%20Results/),